To see the 2025 programme please see here

 An opportunity for members to upload Festive Greetings, created by any means, to a dedicated photo album.

-The challenge is to interpret the theme in your own way using one or more of the key skills and to submit your project with the submission form.
-Photos of all submissions will be in the Annual Challenge 2023 album under Photos, as well as your pictures of inspiration sources and work in progress, but there will also be an e-book at the end of the year.
+The challenge is to interpret the theme in your own way using one of more of the key skills and to submit your project with the submission form.
+Photos of all submissions will be in the Annual Challenge 2025 album under Photos as well as pictures of inspiration sources and work in progress, and there will also be an e-book at the end of the year.

 At least one of our core skills should be used.

-The deadline for submissions for inclusion in the e-book is 30 September 2023.
-The Photos album will remain open longer than that, so you will still be able to upload photos of your work after that, but don’t forget to do it - it’s fascinating to see all the variation.
+The deadline for submissions for inclusion in the e-book is 30 September 2025.
+The Photo album will remain open longer than that, so you will still be able to upload photos of your work after that, but don’t forget to do it – it’s fascinating to see all the variations and each individual’s interpretation of the theme.